 Finding cannabis in Bologna isn't hard.
 Despite having a small city centre, there are three main areas for suppliers: the Pratello district in the west, the Montagnola park near the station and the Piazza Verdi in the east where the main student centre is.
-Not far from there, on Via Indipendenza, there's a slogan on the ceiling of one of the city's many archways: "Panis vita, cannabis protectio, vinum latetita" [NB.
-"Bread is life, cannabis is protection, wine is joy"].
+Not far from there, on Via Indipendenza, there's a slogan on the ceiling of one of the city's many archways: "Panis vita, cannabis protectio, vinum latetita" ["Bread is life, cannabis is protection, wine is joy"].
 The inscription is a reference to the historic production and trade of hemp in the region, and could easily become the motto the province Emila-Romagna's capital city once again.

 Since the 16th of May, it has been legal to consume 'light' weed in Bologna.
 Thanks to the shop Qui Canapa (meaning "Hemp Here") that has been open since February 2016 and selling marijuana legally since May 2017, curious and newly-converted clients have been visiting the shop weekly.
 It is the first of its kind in Italy.
 In the shop, which feels like an organic supermarket, weed can be found in many forms: dried, liquid, oil...
 A bag of 8 grams costs 17 Euros, and many cannabis-based products are temptingly laid out on the shelves and display racks.

 The shop was set up by Easyjoint, a local company, after 15,000 people attended the major cannabis show in Bologna last May.
 Qui Canapa's aim is to become the epicentre for everything weed-related in Italy.
 The company also describes the shop as "an informative place", which it is.
 The large information posters stuck to the mauve walls along with the information that is found on their website all focus on the various uses of hemp; anything from cosmetics to textiles.
 The very same website also encourages those who are keen to open their own Qui Canopa shop.
 The staff highlight the serious nature and expertise of the company ("15 years of experience in the industry"), and boast that they have received nearly 2,000 orders after their attendance at the exhibition last May.
-Since then, similar shops (and competition) have sprung up in the Red City as well as other parts of the 'boot', like Milan and Naples.
+Since then, similar shops (and competition) have sprung up in the Red City, as Bologna is known, as well as other parts of Italy, like Milan and Naples.